 Geographic requirements

 Weld County receives its CDBG funds as an Urban County.
 The Urban County includes the unincorporated areas of the County, the Towns of Ault, Eaton, Erie, Firestone, Frederick, Garden City, Gilcrest, Grover, Hudson, Johnstown, Keenesburg, Kersey, LaSalle, Lochbuie, Mead, Milliken, Nunn, Pierce, Platteville, Raymer, Severance, Windsor as well as the City of Dacono, City of Evans and the City of Fort Lupton.
 All CDBG funds must either be used in these areas or there must be substantial documentation demonstrating that these funds are benefiting residents of these areas.
 Areas and residents within the city limits of Greeley are ineligible.
-Please note that for projects qualifying on a low-to-moderate income area basis (LMA), all census tract block groups that will be affected by the project must be listed.
+Please note that for projects qualifying on a low-to moderate-income area basis (LMA), all census tract block groups that will be affected by the project must be listed.
 Please be sure to carefully examine a map of your proposed project.

 Available 2024 CDBG funding